The Futures Premium and Rice Market Efficiency in Prewar Japan: Historical Interpretation

-From 1885 to 1889, the amount of rice exported increased from 0.1 million {\it koku} to 1.3 million {\it koku}.
-The growing exports were a consequence of an upturn in trade conditions caused by a decreasing price for silver and a decrease in the price of Japanese rice in the international market.
-Under these conditions, the Japanese government became directly involved in rice exporting in 1883 to acquire specie money.
-In the late 1880s, the Japanese government bought rice at the spot market in western Japan and exported the commodity to Germany, Italy, the Netherlands, the UK, and the US (\citet[pp.161--166]{mof1919hrp}).
-From 1887 to 1889, total rice exports amounted to three million {\it koku}.
-The amount of rice export by the government accounted for approximately 30\% of all rice export in the late 1880s (see \citet[p.20]{omameuda1993fpm}).
-The expansion of rice exports caused the futures price of rice to change.
-Tokyo Asahi Shimbun (Tokyo Asahi Newspaper) addressed this state of affairs in 1888 as follows. \begin{quote} ``In recent days, the rice price in futures increased while the rice harvest is plentiful.
+Rice wholesalers around the port of Kobe, the only trading port in Kinki District, were actively involved in rice exports in the 1880s.
+The wholesalers observed the change in domestic and export rice prices and chose either domestic retailers or foreign trade merchants as trading partners (see \citet[p.22]{omameuda1993fpm}).
+In contrast, rice wholesalers in Eastern Japan were not involved in rice exports.
+The Japanese government also did not buy the rice for export in Eastern Japan.
+The government bought the rice in Western Japan including Chubu District and exported it from ports in Western Japan such as the port of Kobe (see \citet[pp.162--163]{mof1919hrp}).
+In short, the government bought the rice in Western Japan and the Chubu District.
+Because the rice produced in Chubu District circulated in the tight rice market in Tokyo, the government intervention in the rice spot market in Chubu District seriously affected the price formation of rice in Tokyo. {\it Tokyo Asahi Shimbun} (Tokyo Asahi Newspaper) addressed this state of affairs in 1888 as follows. \begin{quote} ``In recent days, the rice price in futures increased while the rice harvest is plentiful.
 The main reason for this situation is that the market participants expect rice exports from Japan to increase because of the poor wheat harvest in Europe.''\footnote{See \citet{asahi1888eir} for details.} \end{quote} In short, the government-led expansion of rice exports disrupted the desired relation between spot and futures prices.
+Accordingly, the government intervention reduced the market efficiency measure in Tokyo severely.

-However, a population increase and a high growth rate in the big cities such as Tokyo and Osaka resulted in greater rice consumption after Japan experienced a serious rice failure in 1890.
+However, a population increase and high growth rates in the big cities such as Tokyo and Osaka resulted in greater rice consumption after Japan experienced a serious rice failure in 1890.
 Then, rice exports rapidly decreased.
-In the early 1890s, it was possible to hedge rice price risks in the Tokyo and Osaka rice exchanges.
+In the early 1890s, it was possible to hedge rice price risks in the Tokyo and Osaka rice futures markets.

-\subsubsection{Increasing Rice Imports in the Late 1890s}
+\subsection{Increasing Rice Imports in the Late 1890s}

 In contrast to the case of the late 1880s, rice imports grew rapidly in the late 1890s.